Acxiom/metalus/common-pipeline-steps/docs/transformationsteps.md

 |transforms|Transformations|the object containing transforms and input aliases|Transformations(List())|
 |addNewColumns|Boolean|a flag representing whether new columns on input (not on destination) should be added to output|true|

 #### mapToDestinationDataFrame()
 This step will map a data to an existing data frame ensuring schema compatibility allowing new data to be saved safely with existing data.
-The output will be mapped to the destination schema honoring data types, column order (including placeholders for missing columns) and any input aliases and transformation that might be provided in the Transformations object.
+The output will be mapped to the destination schema honoring data types, column order (including placeholders for missing columns), filters, and any input aliases and transformation that might be provided in the Transformations object.

 ##### Input Parameters
 | Name | Type | Description | Default |